ReactiveSets/toubkal/README.md

 with it, all of which have shortcomming and usually will not fit the complexity of any real-world application let alone provide acceptable performances at scale.

-Connected Sets provides a simple yet highly-efficient dataflow authorization model and system architecture that delivers **Reactive UI updates on authorization changes** at scale.
+Toubkal provides a simple yet highly-efficient dataflow authorization model and system architecture that delivers **Reactive UI updates on authorization changes** at scale.